Chrisp20/Project-1-Wordle/README.md

 - [X ] User can select "alien wordle", causing the goal word to change after each guess

-The following **optional** features are implemented:

-- [ ] App displays a reset button on the top left to reset the game (but make no changes to the settings)

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough

 Here is a reminder on how to embed Loom videos on GitHub.
 Feel free to remove this reminder once you upload your README.